ICPSR Access Policy Framework

 Providing access to digital resources for purposes of scientific inquiry is at the heart of the organization's mission:

-In addition to the member-nonmember dimension to access, ICPSR deals with access levels along a continuum from public-use to confidential data, which is another important distinction to be addressed.
+In addition to the member-nonmember dimension to access, ICPSR deals with access levels along a continuum from public-use to various forms of restricted-use, which is another important distinction.
 It is also the case that the stakeholders for data access are many and varied: researchers, policymakers, practitioners, instructors, students, and sponsoring agencies and foundations all use or support the use of ICPSR resources.
 For these reasons, it is essential that ICPSR establish a clear and transparent access policy to support its data access and dissemination activities.

 This policy is intended to coordinate with ICPSR's policies covering digital preservation, data acquisition, and deposit.
 It also serves as a component of the organization's response to assessing compliance with the Trustworthy Repositories Audit and Certification (TRAC) guidelines.